 Postpartum depression, and especially anxiety, can catch a lot of women off guard.
 Here's my experience with dealing with both postpartum anxiety and depression.
 (Part 1 of 2)

-Once my daughter was born, I knew to look for depression symptoms – sadness, loss of interest in things, loss of appetite, changes in sleep, feelings of guilt.
-I’d read the literature the doctors and hospital provide.
+Once my daughter was born, I knew to look for depression symptoms - sadness, loss of interest in things, loss of appetite, changes in sleep, feelings of guilt.
+I'd read the literature from the doctors and hospital providers.